 Check the price of Yamaha CG142CH at Amazon

 Check the price of Yamaha CG142S at Sweetwater

 Cordoba, like Yamaha, is a respected name in beginner and intermediate classical guitars of exceptional quality.
 The C3M is a well regarded classical guitar in this price range and weighs in well.

 With its solid cedar top, it is known for its ease of playing, lightness in construction and a lively sound.
-If you can reach for the slightly higher price than a regular beginner guitar, it is well worth your while and will last you through your advanced beginner stage as well.
+If you can reach for a slightly higher price than a regular beginner guitar, it is well worth your while and will last you through your advanced beginner stage as well.

 Mahogany or Nato is used for the sides, back and neck.
 Rosewood is used for the fingerboard.
 The number of frets is 19 and the finish is Satin Matte.

 A noteworthy feature of the C3M is that with guitars in this price range, both the saddle and the nut are generally made of plastic.
 The C3M uses bone, always the material of choice in higher-priced guitars.
 The Spanish classic fan type bracing under the top wood is an advanced feature as well.